Ronald P. Loui

 Sort of why Teslas run into parked trucks and Boeing 737 MAXs suddenly dive into the ground.

 Growler is the USN electronic warfare platform.
-Australian Super Hornets might be in Ukraine soon; US F/A-18s seem to be doing Blue Angel airshows these days.
+Australian Super Hornets might be in Ukraine soon; US F/A-18s seem to be doing Blue Angel airshows these days. -- Update: and now striking Houthi targets in Yemen, probably helping shoot down drones and cruise missiles aimed at Israel.

 Our patent that people fought over viciously.
 Expired recently.
 Didn't think it was such a big deal until NPR was telling me about my own work.
 And first commercial embodiment -- the GV2000.
 Mostly due to Lockwood and his students, but Moscola/Pachos were my undergrads first, and Levine/Covington often worked with me up the chain.